 Johnston Canyon e-bike and Explore Tour Trip Report

-Our adventure begins at Banff Cycle kiosk at Banff Train Station, a short walk from our hotel (if you’re coming in for the day, you can park at the train station for free!).
+Our adventure begins at Banff Cycle, a short walk from our hotel (if you’re coming in for the day, you can park at the train station for free!).
 Tristan checks us in, gives us helmets, and adjusts our bike seats before giving us a crash lesson on riding an e-bike.
 I say this tongue-in-cheek as no crashes were had.
 In fact, we got used to the e-bikes fast!
 The pedal-assist feels natural, and shifting and braking are just like on a regular bike.
 With three levels of assist (also easy to adjust), “It’s you, but better.”
 Most of the time, we cruise in 1 or 2.
 Level 3 is reserved for hills and going fast; the e-bikes can go up to 32 km/hr!

 We are accompanied by Tom Couture, Banff Cycle’s owner and first person to bike The Great Trail (an impressive feat – it’s 24,000 kilometres long!); and Rachel Peer, experienced guide and cyclist.
 Their energy and enthusiasm is infectious.
 “I’m 99% sure we’re gonna see a bear!”
 Rachel grins.
 Tom tells me not to worry about taking photos, and “just enjoy the ride with your family!”
 I stick the GoPro on my helmet anyways.
-I’ve been dreaming about this bike ride for so long, I wanna capture its beauty.
+I’ve been dreaming about this bike ride for so long, I wanna capture everything!